realpython/materials/python-profiling/README.md

 # Profiling in Python: How to Find Performance Bottlenecks

-This folder holds sample code that supplements the Real Python tutorial on [Profiling in Python: How to Find Performance Bottlenecks](https://realpython.com/python-profiling/).
+This folder holds sample code that supplements the Real Python tutorial [Profiling in Python: How to Find Performance Bottlenecks](https://realpython.com/python-profiling/).

 ## Profiler 1: `time`